awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/commerce-analytics-service.md

 | --- | --- |
 | Data Set Request ID  | A unique identifier representing a specific request to the service\.
 This identifier can be used to correlate a request with notifications on the Amazon SNS topic\.  |

-The asynchronous response is posted as a JSON\-formatted document to your Amazon SNS topic and will look similar to this example\.
+The asynchronous response is posted as a JSON\-formatted document to your Amazon SNS topic and is similar to this example\.

 **Dataset parameters**